DavidVogelxyz/library/security/ssh.md

 - Test the functionality by logging out of the server, and attempting to SSH into both the root user and the working user (both without a keyfile).
 These should fail, on the basis of not providing a public key.
 - To SSH in using the public key, using the following command: `ssh -i \PATH\TO\KEYFILE $USER@$IP_ADDRESS`.
 This should allow access to the server.

-From here, a final step would be to configure the PowershellProfile.ps1 file to include an alias for that `ssh -i` command.
+From here, a final step would be to configure the client to have an alias for that `ssh -i` command.
+For Linux users, this would be an adjustment to the "aliasrc" file; for Windows users, this would mean editing the "PowershellProfile.ps1" file.